timriffe/covid_age/README.md

 Other populations are on the way, including:

 - revamped Germany, including Bundesländer
+- Basque Country, Catalonia, and possibly other regions in Spain
 - South Africa
 - Japan
-- Brasil (possibly including regional detail)
+- Brasil (including regional detail)
 - Ecuador
 - Chile
 - Ontario